Plugins

 SpectroChemPy plugins add optional scientific features while keeping the core installation lighter.
 Once a plugin is installed, it is discovered automatically; normal user code does not need a manual loading step.

-Plugin APIs are exposed through namespaces:
+Plugin APIs are usually exposed through namespaces:

 import spectrochempy as scp

-dataset = scp.nmr.read_topspin("path/to/fid")
+dataset = scp.nmr.read("path/to/fid")

 analysis = scp.iris.IRIS()